 Jones is a Yale-educated attorney.
-He is the author of two New York Times best-selling books, The Green Collar Economy (2008) and Rebuild the Dream (2012).
-The second book chronicles his journey as an environmental and human rights activist to becoming a White House policy advisor.
+He is the author of three New York Times best-selling books, The Green Collar Economy, Rebuild the Dream and Beyond the Messy Truth.

 He was the main advocate for the Green Jobs Act.
 Signed into law by George W. Bush in 2007, the Green Jobs Act was the first piece of federal legislation to codify the term “green jobs.”
 During the Obama Administration, the legislation has resulted in $500 million in national funding for green jobs training.

 In 2009, Jones worked as the green jobs advisor to President Barack Obama.
 In this role, Jones helped to lead the inter-agency process that oversaw the multi-billion dollar investment in skills training and jobs development within the environmental and green energy sectors.
 Together with #cut50, Van succeeded in passing the FIRST STEP Act (a bipartisan Federal bill that the New York Times calls the most substantial breakthrough in criminal justice in a generation).